These are the absolute best Game Pass games that you can play on your phone

 If you want the full breakdown, Windows Central has a comprehensive review.
 The gist is that Gears 5 has a decent campaign and plenty of game modes.
 Some of those include a lot of multiplayer content, which is awesome because Xbox Live Gold is included in the Game Pass Ultimate subscription!

 Gears needed a change, in our opinion, and the fifth installment did just that.
 It looks incredible, it offers a ton of play options, and it's the evolution that the franchise needed.
-If you're a Gears veteran or want to give it a shot, Gears 5 is for you.
+So if you're a Gears veteran or want to give it a shot, Gears 5 is for you.

-Experience this fresh breath of life for the Gears franchise.
-This is the best Gears experience you'll find; it's the best that Gears has ever been.

 Grounded

 Grounded is a game from Obsidian, known widely for its fantastic RPGs, that mixes "Honey, I Shrunk the Kids" with survival with some horror thrown in there for good measure.
-If you're an arachnophobe, beware this game, I'll just say that.
+If you're an arachnophobe, beware of this game, I'll just say that.
 This won't be everyone's cup of tea, but it has been well-received so far.

 This game sees you as a micro-human trying to get by in the jungle that is your backyard.
 You'll be pitted against spiders, poisonous mites, hungry larvae, and the usual survival staples like hunger and thirst.
 It's an admittedly tough game and can feel a bit difficult for new players.
 However, with a bit of practice and some resolve, you'll be well on your way.

 Our friends over at Windows Central have done a great job putting out content for this game, so if you decide to hop into Grounded, be sure to check out their stuff.
-If you're just getting started, they have a beginner's guide for you.
+Also, if you're just getting started, they have a beginner's guide for you.

-Obsidian's latest game is less an epic RPG and more of a survival-horror game where you're shrunk down to a tiny size.
-You'll need to outlast the basics and the terrors in your backyard, like spiders.

 Halo: The Master Chief Collection

-Halo is a juggernaut of the gaming, specifically first-person shooter, space.
+Halo is a juggernaut of gaming, specifically first-person shooter, space.
 Bungie revolutionized what a console shooter could be with excellent gameplay that got better with time, an interesting story and lore, and a thriving community.
 A lot of that carried over to Destiny, too.

 The Master Chief Collection contains five games: Halo: Combat Evolved, Halo 2, Halo 3, Halo 3 ODST, Halo: Reach, and Halo 4.
 Throughout most of them, you'll play as the iconic Master Chief as you fight off alien threats and save humanity.
 All of the games have their strengths and weaknesses, and some have special places in our hearts.